Weight Loss Tips

 What is the proper dress code for running?

-The most major element of running equipment is a good pair of sneakers.
+A major element of running equipment is a good pair of sneakers.
 You may find the options overwhelming at first, but scheduling a gait analysis at a respected sports retailer is a smart place to start.
 They will evaluate your running technique and pronation (the way your foot slides inwards as it strikes the ground), as well as propose the ideal shoe for you based on your running goals and any previous injuries.

 Running socks are better than regular socks because they’re constructed of breathable, quick-drying fabric and contain more padding in the regions that take the greatest impact, such as your heel, foot arch, and toes.

-To avoid soreness, all women should invest in a well-fitting bodysuit, regardless of their size.
+To avoid soreness, all runners should invest in a well-fitting bodysuit, regardless of their size.
 According to a study published in Human Movement Science, not wearing the proper dress can drastically limit a runner’s range of motion.

 How and when to keep running?

-1st step: make your targets
+1st step: Set your targets

 It’s all too tempting to go headfirst into a tough training session without thinking about how it will impact your daily routine in the long run.
 Unfortunately, this can quickly lead to disappointment, with runners abandoning their habit before it has fully developed.
 Whether you prefer the treadmill for running to outdoor jogging or the other way around, try to come up with a realistic training plan that will keep you on track and help you grow physically and mentally.